MohamedRedaMansour/TaskAssignment/README.md

 I had no time left before deadline so I stopped Here , what's missing:::
 - use components UI
+- a repository layer
-- use MainContainer as a container for all pages with the appBar & Drawer fixed , only inner screens changes
+- using MainContainer as a container for all pages with the appBar & Drawer fixed , only inner screens changes

 in all Cases I will complete this task tomorrow.
 Thank you